MileHacker Logo

 Adventure & Outdoor Activities

-Lace up for hikes to Sainte-Agnès or Castellar for rewarding views.
+Lace up for treks to Sainte-Agnès or Castellar for rewarding views.
 Enjoy walks by the Cap-Martin coastal path.
 Engage in water sports like paddleboarding, kayaking, or personal watercraft riding from Menton's ports in warmer months.
 Cycling on roads along the coast or challenging hill routes is another option.

 Outdoor Pursuits